syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ## Enable Selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html) and add it to the `Behaviors` collection of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).
+To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSelectionBehavior.html) and set it to the `SelectionBehavior` property of [SfCartesianChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCartesianChart.html).
 And also need to set the [SelectionBrush](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SelectionBrush) property to highlight the segment in the chart.

 {% tabs %}